Early Childhood

 ~ Rudolf Steiner

-Birth - 3 yrs
+Birth - 3 years

-Caregiver stays with them
+Caregiver stays with child

 Preschool (3-4 yrs)